-To make an impact on Global Wellness Day this June, start with a cohort your organization can effectively engage with—your people.
+To make an impact on Global Wellness Day, start with a cohort your organization can effectively engage with—your people.

 As with implementing anything new in the workplace, an employee wellness program takes careful planning and communication.
 When done right, a workplace wellness program can provide a big payoff in more ways than one.

 Wondering how to start a wellness program for employees?
 Here’s a look at five key steps for building an effective employee wellness program that will encourage your team members to “live well”:

 The best place to start is with a little research.
 After all, it can be difficult to improve employee health and wellness without figuring out what some of the main issues are first.

 “To address an organization’s health, there must be a clear understanding of its current issues and trends,” Kirk McIntyre of Medavie Blue Cross told Benefits Canada.
 “To do that, look at existing data for your organization.
 For example, the top 10 drugs prescribed under the organization’s drug benefits program may help to identify a leading health issue affecting employees.”

 Look at time and attendance, amounts of sick leave taken, employee satisfaction and stress levels, and extended health insurance costs.
 Talk to both management and employees to get an understanding of where the biggest issues are.